 There were so many times when I felt like I was alone, especially when I was dealing with bipolar depression.
 It was only when I finally hit rock bottom, started speaking up and got help that things started to change.
-As someone who has learned to live well with bipolar disorder, I really want to share with others that there can be life on the other side of hard times.
+I really want to share with others that there can be life on the other side of hard times.

 By working with these advocates, I became a stronger, more informed mental health advocate and realized how important it is for all of us to speak up for mental health.